 DMin Semester at a Glance

-For those planning to finish in 3 years, you would take 5 hours per semester over 6 semesters.
+Students take 5 hours per semester over 6 semesters / 3 years.
 Those 5 hours each semester will include a content course (3 hrs) and the research seminar or project (2 hrs).

 Content Course (3 hrs)